-While a limited number of face to face courses are about to commence as from the end of July, the popular series of ZOOM presentations/talks is continuing.
+While a limited number of face to face courses have now re-opened, the popular series of ZOOM presentations/talks is continuing.
 Please take the time to check the schedule below for full details – there’s bound to be something to interest you.

 Further information and instructions on installing ZOOM can be found here.